-23. (1) The Council must establish and maintain a register of homebuilders and developers as contemplated in section 14(1)(a)(i).
+23. (1) The Council must establish and maintain a register of homebuilders and 35 developers as contemplated in section 14(1)(a)(i).

-- (2) The purpose of the register contemplated in subsection (1) is to- - (a) facilitate risk management in the tendering process in relation to the building of a home; - (b) facilitate the assessment of the performance of a homebuilder or a developer in the execution of home building contracts; - (c) provide a performance record of homebuilders and developers; - (d) facilitate the regulation of the conduct of homebuilders and developers; - (e) promote minimum standards and best practice in the home building industry;
+(2) The purpose of the register contemplated in subsection (1) is to-

+- (a) facilitate risk management in the tendering process in relation to the building of a home; - (b) facilitate the assessment of the performance of a homebuilder or a developer 40 in the execution of home building contracts; - (c) provide a performance record of homebuilders and developers; - (d) facilitate the regulation of the conduct of homebuilders and developers;